GenericMappingTools/GMT.jl/docs/src/modules.md

 the *GMT.jl* file.
 Eventually this will evolve to using an environment variable but for the moment users will have to edit that file to set a different default format.

-A very interesting alternative is to set **FMT=""**, that is to not specify any image format.
+An interesting alternative is to set **FMT=""**, that is to not specify any image format.
 This will result in *NOT* saving any file on disk but to keep the PS figure internally stored in the program's memory.
 In other words, the figure is built and kept in memory only.
 This allows converting to another format directly without the use of an intermediary disk file.
 The conversion is performed by the *psconvert* *GMT*